stanislavb/en.coven.nu/game-mechanics/index.md

 ## Meta-techniques

 These are ways in which we can communicate between players in-game without having to stop the game completely and break character.
-As a player if you see or hear these techniques and they are not being directed to you personally, you most often ignore them, they do not exist in the in-game world.
+As a player if you see or hear these techniques and they are not being directed at you personally: you most often ignore them.
+They do not exist in the in-game world.
+The words used when casting our powers are an example of a meta-technique, as are the beads you will wear to show other players which powers you have.

-There are different interpretations of all meta-techniques depending on the country or even the community they are being used in.
-Because of this please read our interpretations carefully even if you feel you are already familiar with these techniques.
-These are the versions we will use at our LARP.

 ## The Powers